shimarulin/platr/packages/@platr/eslint-config-base/README.md

 ## Usage

-add this to your .eslintrc file:
+Add this to your .eslintrc file:

 ```json
 {